prit-lakhani/team-project-team-16/README.md

 1. 3 personas: Airlines Employee, Airport Employee, General Users to access the system with role based authentication.
 2. All Users :
-   - Retrieve flights (for next 1 hour, 2 hour and 4 hour) arrivals and departures with updated details including .
+   - Retrieve flights (for next 1 hour, 2 hour and 4 hour) arrivals and departures including updated gate details, baggage carousel number for arriving file.
 3. Airline Employee :
    - Add, update and delete flights belonging to their airline relevant to that airport.
    - A random gate assignment for arriving and departure flights - designed to prevent conflict assignments.